0xsequence/niftyswap/README.md

 niftyswap
 =========

+# Description

+Niftyswap is a fork of [Uniswap](<https://hackmd.io/@477aQ9OrQTCbVR3fq1Qzxg/HJ9jLsfTz?type=view>), a protocol for automated token exchange on Ethereum.
+While Uniswap is for trading [ERC-20](<https://eips.ethereum.org/EIPS/eip-20>) tokens, Niftyswap is a protocol for [ERC-1155](<https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md>) tokens.
+Both are designed to favor ease of use and provide guaranteed access to liquidity on-chain.

+Most exchanges maintain an order book and facilitate matches between buyers and sellers.
+Niftyswap smart contracts hold liquidity reserves of various tokens, and trades are executed directly against these reserves.
+Prices are set automatically using the [constant product](https://ethresear.ch/t/improving-front-running-resistance-of-x-y-k-market-makers/1281)  $x*y = K$ market maker mechanism, which keeps overall reserves in relative equilibrium.
+Reserves are pooled between a network of liquidity providers who supply the system with tokens in exchange for a proportional share of transaction fees.

+An important feature of Nitfyswap is the utilization of a factory/registry contract that deploys a separate exchange contract for each ERC-1155 token contract.
+These exchange contracts each hold independent reserves of a single fungible ERC-1155 currency and their associated ERC-1155 token id.
+This allows trades between the [Currency](#currency) and the ERC-1155 tokens based on the relative supplies.

+For more details, see [Specification.pdf](https://github.com/arcadeum/niftyswap/blob/master/SPECIFICATIONS.pdf)

+# Differences with Uniswap
 Niftyswap is an open-source, community built ERC-1155 compatible version of **Uniswap** (https://uniswap.io/).
 There are some differences compared to the original Uniswap that we would like to outline below:

 1. For ERC-1155 tokens, not ERC-20s